-For asset classes where a secondary source is not available and there is no secondary trading activity (such as investment property and private equity), the Company relies on the implementation of accepted valuation standards by parties independent of the Group as described above (e.g. valuation of investment property in line with the methodologies, described in the RICS "red book").
-These are asset classes with considerable valuation uncertainty and to assess the reasonableness of the valuations back testing analysis is performed on an annual basis for any assets sold during the year.
-Results of these back-testing analyses are presented in the Company's valuation uncertainty assessments.
+For asset classes where a secondary source is not available and there is no secondary trading activity (such as investment property and private equity), the Company relies on the implementation of accepted valuation standards by parties independent of the Group as described above (e.g. valuation of investment property in line with the methodologies described in the RICS "red book").
+To assess the reasonableness of valuations back testing analysis is performed on an annual basis for any assets sold during the year.
+Results of these back-testing analyses are presented in the Company's Solvency II valuation uncertainty assessments.